 this big Saab dealer didn't even have the needed clutch available and

 we have to wait 3 days for the repair to be done.
-This included that
+This included that we

-makes it much more than 2000 Euro all together.
+much more than 2000 Euro all together.

-This is what you will have to pay for the job done in Norway I was
+This is what you will have to pay for the job done in Norway I was told

-can't answer you: NAF and ADAC are partners.
+NAF and ADAC are partners.
 May be that's the answer?

 short I was totally in the hands of the pirates.
 The robbery was